deepeshx/sme-bi-course-application/vm-exercises.md

 #### Exercise question:

-What is the bounce rate of Instagram for March 2023?
+What is the bounce rate of Facebook Reels for March 2023?
 - 43.97%
 - 40.00%
-- 28.57% (Right answer)
+- 47.06% (Right answer)
 - 55.34%

 #### End goal: